leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 Local Recursive Declarations
 ---------

-You can define local recursive declarations using the `let rec` keyword.
+You can define local recursive declarations using the `let rec` keyword:

 ```lean
 def replicate (n : Nat) (a : α) : List α :=